-Alice, from Dining with Alice, is back again to show off her Minnesota cooking skills.
+Perfect for using on Tater Tot Hotdish, Alice, from Dining with Alice, is back again to share her homemade tater tots.
 She is the kitchen star for the local Twin Cities Live T.V. show and rightfully so; she is charming, talented and fun.
 You’ll be able to catch a new MN recipe from her her on NellieBellie each month.
 Watch for casserole, cheese, wild rice and things on a stick!
-Today she’s bringing us the most classic of all Minnesota dishes; tator tots!

 I was the big kid at the kids’ table.
 I sat at the tiny preschool table.
 My legs were awkwardly stuffed under and out the sides of the table and my bottom was quite too big for those rickety plastic chairs, but I wanted to join in on the excitement of the day.
 I brought coloring sheets to the kids in my daughter’s class.
 Now these weren’t any run-of-the-mill coloring sheets.

 No tv characters.

 They were Minnesota coloring sheets!!

 No, I wasn’t the only one cheering.
 They liked them.
 Really.
 I just had to explain the sheets a bit.